texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ### Functional

 Projects in this category are entirely made of metal for the primary use to perform a function.
-Example
+Example projects include but not limited to bumpers, fire pits, grills/smokers, and farm equipment.

 | Event                                                                | Event # |
 | -------------------------------------------------------------------- | ------- |